IGB-Germany/IGB-Tactile-Switch/README.md

-IGB Arduino Library for Tactile Switches
+Library for Tactile Switches
 ================================================

-* Uses digital pins
-* Debounces and reads a single press, a double press, a long hold, a very long hold
-* Configuration high or low side

 This library allows the user to:
-* Read digital pins connected to switches
+* Read digital switches connected to digital pins
-* Get various information about events
+* Read various events
+* Read various messages
+* Count clicks
+* Debounces pressing and releasing
-* Configuration of the events
+* Configuration for high or low side

 Examples are included to get you started.